 You can also receive a flu vaccine at the same time to protect you against the flu.

 Protect yourself, your family, and your community.
 Schedule an appointment today to get an updated COVID-19 vaccine!

 The common signs and symptoms of COVID-19 are:

 If you believe you have symptoms of COVID-19:

 - If you have mild to moderate symptoms, stay home.
-You should not seek medical care or try to get tested.
-By staying home, you reduce the possibility of transmission to others, including health care workers who are needed to care for the more seriously ill.
+If you would like to schedule a telehealth visit, call 212-749-1820.
+By staying home, you reduce the possibility of transmission to others.
 For more information about managing mild COVID-19 symptoms at home, click here.

-- If you go out to see your doctor, wear a face mask if available.
-If possible, take a private car, sit in the back seat and roll down the window.
+- If you go out to see your doctor, wear a face mask, or face covering.
+If possible, take a private car, sit in the back seat, and roll down the window.

-- If you have more severe symptoms, such as difficulty breathing and very high fever, go to an emergency department.
+- If you have more severe symptoms, such as difficulty breathing, chest pain, or high fever, go to an emergency department.
 Call 911 if you need help right away.